 Proof of U.S. domicile is one of the requirements for a successful I-864 Affidavit of Support submission.
 If you are unable to provide proof of U.S. domicile, you may be rejected as a petitioner.
 In this post, we’ll explore examples of proof of U.S. domicile and the documents required to establish proof of domicile.
-Showing proof of domicile is an essential part of family-based immigration to the U.S. Our lawyers specialise in making the entire process as smooth as possible for our clients.
+Showing proof of domicile is an essential part of family-based immigration to the U.S. Our lawyers specialize in making the entire process as smooth as possible for our clients.
 Get started today!

 We Make Family Immigration Easy and Simple

-Start Now
+Start

 What is Proof of U.S. Domicile?